 When it comes to apartment stays (I get this question a lot), I recommend using a reputable site such as Holiday lettings in Florence, which offer a range of budget-friendly options that you can filter by type and amenities.

-My friend (updated for 2019) is offering her bright and charming centrally-located private flat on Airbnb in the tourist-free Beccaria zone of Florence, an ideal place to stay for two guests for short stays and as an added bonus, it’s very affordable.
+My friend offers her bright and charming centrally-located private flat on Airbnb in the tourist-free Beccaria zone of Florence off Via Gioberti, an ideal place to stay for either solo or two traveling guests for short stays and as an added bonus, it’s very affordable.
 I can completely attest to the place being quiet & full of amenities (I’ve spent many a glorious evening there), and it is a short walk from the main sights such as Santa Croce and S. Ambrogio (food mecca and farmer’s market glory).
-Her place is available from March 2019 onwards and she is offering special rates available for long-term stays of a month or more, just inquire via the platform for additional details.
+Her place is available in select periods for either short-stays or for long-term stays in the shoulder travel season, just inquire via the platform for additional details.

 Enjoy this list, share if you like and most of all let me know in the comments where YOU normally stay.